OSGeo/gdal/doc/source/drivers/raster/mbtiles.rst

 that has a 'vector_layers' array describing layers and their schema.
 See :ref:`metadata.json <mvt_metadata_json>`

-Note: The driver will make no effort of stiching together geometries for features that overlap several tiles.
+Note: The driver will make no effort of stitching together geometries for features that overlap several tiles.

 Examples: